MAAV-Software/mission9-2022/docs/WSL.md

 ## Clone the Software Code

-Use this command in WSL:
+Use this command in WSL (take note of where you clone this to, you will need it for later):
 ```
 $ git clone --branch wsl-realsense https://github.com/MAAV-Software/mission9-2021.git
 ```
 You can either clone via HTTPS (no login required for `clone`, `fetch`, or `pull` but must login with username/password for `push`), or [SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (more secure, uses private SSH key created on your system that matches with your public key on your Github account, can have an optional password, and is checked for any remote Git operation).
 We recommend SSH, but you can use whichever is easier for you.

 ## Build Modified Linux Kernel and Install USB Packages